akanneman/personal-projects/README.md

-# Habit Tracker CLI
+# Task Tracker CLI

 A simple command-line tool for tracking daily tasks.
 Logs are stored in a JSON file for easy persistence.

 ## Features

-- Add daily habit entries
+- Add daily task entries
-- View full habit log by date
+- View full task log by date
 - Simple, no dependencies

 ## How to Use